2020–21 AC Monza season: Overview

 Monza started 2021 with a 0–0 draw to Lecce.
-After a two-week break, Monza wasted a 2–0 lead to 16th-placed Cosenza, conceding two goals to draw 2–2.
+After a two-week break, they wasted a 2–0 lead to 16th-placed Cosenza, conceding two goals to draw 2–2.
 Monza finished the first leg with a 1–0 away win over cross-region rivals Brescia, climbing to second place.
 In the second leg, Monza drew 1–1 away to SPAL, and drew by the same result at home against league-leaders Empoli in February.
 They then returned to victory by beating Vicenza 2–1 away from home, before Pisa interrupted their nine-game unbeaten streak, losing 2–0 at home.
 Monza rebounded from their defeat by beating Chievo 1–0 away, returning to second place, then drew 0–0 at home to Cittadella.
 In March they drew 2–2 away to Frosinone, before returning to win at home for the first time in over two months, beating Pordenone 2–0.
 Monza then lost 1–0 to 14th-placed Reggina away from home, beat Reggiana 2–0 at home, and lost to Venezia 4–1, also at home, through a Mattia Aramu hat-trick.

 Monza began April with two 1–1 draws to the two bottom-placed teams, Virtus Entella and Pescara, and a 1–0 defeat to 17th-placed Ascoli.
 They then returned to victory after four games, beating Cremonese 2–1 at home.
 In May, fourth-placed Monza played their last four games of the regular season against Salernitana and Lecce, respectively in third and second place, Brescia and Cosenza.
 By winning the first two games, 3–1 and 1–0 respectively, Monza shortened the gap with their opponents and climbed to third place, on par with Lecce and two points from Salernitana in second place.
 They finished in third place in the regular season, after beating Cosenza 3–0 and losing to Brescia 2–0, qualifying to the promotion play-offs semi-finals.